jamilbk/modernbedou.in/_posts/2014-11-11-how-to-disable-onstar.markdown

 Simply follow the procedure in reverse to assemble everything back together.
-Now, when you press the blue Onstar button, you should hear a notice about the computer failing to connect to Onstar!
+Now, when you press the blue Onstar button, you should hear a notice about the computer failing to connect to Onstar.
 One privacy-enhanced Heavy Duty truck: check!
-Now if I could only figure out how to rid myself of the Sirius XM radio system.